Historic Snapshots of First Methodist Houston

 A community center is created in the Port Houston Area by Neighbors in Action, offering 7-day a week ministry to all ages.

 Renovation of the downtown facility continues with the renovation of the entire first floor, creation of a state of the art nursery and restoration of the stained glass windows in the sanctuary.
 A Columbarium is added to the downtown prayer garden on Main Street.
-In addition, the youth center is renovated on the fifth floor and a new worship space is created for a contemporary worship service on the sixth the floor (The Source).
+In addition, the youth center is renovated on the fifth floor and a new worship space is created for a

 A new contemporary service (The Vine) is begun at the Westchase Campus in the Stansbury Hall.
 In addition, Covenant Glen United Methodist Church is invited to share space on the campus, adding to the growing community impact of the diverse ministries based there.